crowdsecurity/crowdsec/docs/v1.X/docs/bouncers/index.md

 Please keep this key since you will not be able to retrive it!
 ```

-Note: this command must be run on the server where the local API in installed.
+Note: this command must be run on the server where the local API is installed (or at least with a cscli that has valid credentials to communicate with the database used by the API).